 History of our world is full of many tales of piracy, but none are more interesting than those two describe the adventures and struggles of female pirates.
 Here you can find out more about some of the most famous female pirates who spread terror across seven seas.

 One of the most famous legends about female pirates is the story of Denmark’s Queen Awilda, who fell in love with her future husband during the fierce fight between her pirate crew and his royal soldiers.
 Here you can find out do they lived “happily ever after.”

 One of the most famous fictional female pirates that were active in the Caribbean is, without a doubt, Charlotte de Berry.
-Although no one can claim the accuracy of the tales that were created about her, stories about her life still circulate in the modern popular culture.
+Although no one can claim the accuracy of the tales created about her, stories about her life still circulate in modern popular culture.

 Ching Shih was without a doubt one of the most powerful and ruthless pirates in the entire history of mankind.
 During her active years, she commanded over one of the largest pirate fleets in China, defying the military powers of all largest naval powers of her time.

 To this day, Grace O’ Malley remains one of the most prominent figures in the Irish folklore.
 Here you can find out more about her fascinating life, which fueled many modern legends and myths that are still popular today.

 Jeanne de Clisson is remembered today for her 13 year-long spree of revenge against the French forces in the 14th century.
 Here you can find out more about the reason for her becoming one of the most famous female pirate captains of all time.